arabog/ALX-Study-1/Readme.md

 ```

 ## Constants
-A constant is declared similarly to variables, except it is prepended with the const keyword, and you always need to specify a value.
+A constant is declared similarly to variables, except it is prepended with the `const` keyword, and you always need to specify a value.
 `const int age = 32;`

-This is perfectly valid C, although it is common to declare constants uppercase, like this:
-`const int AGE = 37;`
+This is perfectly valid C, although it is common to declare constants uppercase, like this: `const int AGE = 37;`

 It's just a convention, but one that can greatly help you while reading or writing a C program as it improves readability.
 Uppercase name means constant, lowercase name means variable.

 Another way to define constants is by using this syntax:
 `#define AGE 37`

-In this case, you don't need to add a type, and you don't also need the = equal sign, and you omit the semicolon at the end.
+In this case, you don't need to add a `type`, and you don't also need the `=` equal sign, and you omit the `semicolon` at the end.

 The C compiler will infer the type from the value specified, at compile time.